Plywoodpirate/website/Readme.md

 ## Code of Conduct

-Everyone interacting in the ProjectSetup project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Code of Conduct][code_of_conduct].
+Everyone interacting in this project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Code of Conduct][code_of_conduct].

 ## Versioning